m-n/lazy-susan/README.md

 Interface burgled or adapted from SBCL

-    PACKAGE-LOCAL-NICKNAME:  Add a package local nickname at eval-always time.
+    ADD-PACKAGE-LOCAL-NICKNAME:  Add a package local nickname at eval-always time.
     PACKAGE-LOCAL-NICKNAMES: Return the package local nicknames of this package as ((nn . long-name) ...)
     REMOVE-PACKAGE-LOCAL-NICKNAME:     Remove a package local nickname at eval-always time.